BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-convert -github -markdown-files-to-a-simple-website.md

 ### Introduction

-This little guide demonstrate how to turn any [Github](https://github.com/) repository with a bunch of [Markdown](https://en.wikipedia.org/wiki/Markdown) files into a simple website using [Github Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).
+This little guide demonstrates how to turn any [Github](https://github.com/) repository with a bunch of [Markdown](https://en.wikipedia.org/wiki/Markdown) files into a simple website using [Github Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).